AichaSidiya/KSABikes/README.md

 ## Purpose
 <!--Purpose of the project-->
-This poject is a website dedicated for Effat University book Club (leader and members).
+This poject is a website dedicated for KSABikes, which is a website to advertiseEffat University book Club (leader and members).

 <!--Header 2 description of the project-->
 ## Description